Shahaji

-Shahaji Bhosale (Pronunciation: [ʃəɦad͡ʒiː]; c.
-1594 – 1664) was a 17th century Indian military leader who served the Ahmadnagar Sultanate, the Bijapur Sultanate, and the Mughal Empire at various points in his career.
-As a member of the Bhonsle clan, Shahaji inherited the Pune and Supe jagirs (fiefs) from his father Maloji, who previously served the Ahmadnagar.
-During the Mughal invasion of Deccan, Shahaji joined the Mughal forces and served under Emperor Shah Jahan for a short period.
+Shahaji Bhonsale ([ʃəˈɦaːdʑiː ˈbʱos(ə)le]; 15 March 1594 – 23 January 1664) was a 17th-century Indian military leader who served the Ahmadnagar Sultanate, the Bijapur Sultanate, and the Mughal Empire at various points in his career.
+As a member of the Bhonsle dynasty, Shahaji inherited the Pune and Supe jagirs (fiefs) from his father Maloji, who previously served the Ahmadnagar Sultanate.
+During the Mughal invasion of the Deccan, Shahaji joined the Mughal forces and served under Emperor Shah Jahan for a short period.
 After being deprived of his jagirs, he defected to the Bijapur Sultanate in 1632 and regained control over Pune and Supe.
-In 1638, he received the jagir of Bangalore after the Bijapur's invasion of Kempe Gowda III's territories.
+In 1638, he received the jagir of Bangalore after Bijapur's invasion of Kempe Gowda III's territories.
 Afterwards, he became the chief general of Bijapur and oversaw its expansion.

-Shahaji brought the house of Bhosale into prominence and was the father of Shivaji, the founder of the Maratha Empire.
-In the 19th and 20th centuries, the princely states of Tanjore, Kolhapur, and Satara were ruled by Shahaji's descendants.
+He was the father of Shivaji, the founder of the Maratha Kingdom.

 Early life

-Shahaji was the son of Maloji Bhosale, a career soldier who was awarded the jagirs of Pune and Supe districts by the court of the Nizam Shah of Ahmednagar.
-According to Shivabharata, a history composed by Shivaji's court poet Paramananda, Maloji's wife Umabai prayed to the Sufi Pir Shah Sharif of Ahmadnagar to bless her with a son, while according to other sources, Shahaji was the one who prayed to the Shah Sharif.
-Umabai eventually gave birth to two sons, who were named Shahaji and Sharifji after the Pir.
+Shahaji was on 15 March 1594 to Maloji Bhosale, a Maratha warrior and nobleman who had been awarded the jagirs of Pune and Supe, Ellora, Dheradi, Kannrad and some more villages in the districts of Jafrabad, Daulatabad and Ahmadabad by Sultan Murtuza Nizamshah of Ahmadnagar.
+According to Shiva Digvijay, a text considered to be a modern forgery by historians such as Jadunath Sarkar and Surendra Nath Sen, Maloji's wife Umabai allegedly prayed in the tomb of Sufi Pir Shah Sharif of Ahmadnagar to be blessed with a son.
+Later when Maloji and Umabai settled in Devagiri, Umabai went on to give birth to two sons, first of whom was Shahaji and second one was Sharifji, born two years later.
+Both were named after the Pir's own titles.